 - 1. Students are encouraged to maintain a full-time status.
-All regular courses must be taken at the main campus in El Monte, California.
+Of the program's regular coursework (total 34 units), at least half must be taken in-person at the main campus in El Monte, California.
+The other half may be taken synchronously online if courses are made available online.
 The student may work on the dissertation off-campus. - 2.
 The minimum duration of this program is 5 years, a maximum 10 years (including dissertation work).
 The maximum may be extended for one more year.